It’s about more than fun and games. Really.

-Discover how to enhance quality of life by improving physical and mental health.
+Discover how to enhance quality of life by improving physical, social, and mental health.
 In Recreation and Leisure Studies, you’ll learn how well-designed recreation programs can foster inclusivity and strengthen the cultural fabric of a community.

 When you graduate, you’ll find plenty of job prospects.
 Around the world, people spend billions of dollars on recreation, travel, and other leisure activities, making this one of the world's largest industries.